ImangazalievM/CleanArchitectureManifest/README-EN.md

 # Clean Architecture Manifest (v.
 0.9.4)

-Here you will find description of main principles and rules, that are worth following in developing Android apps using Clean Architecture approach.
+Here you will find description of the main principles and rules, that are worth following in developing Android apps using Clean Architecture approach.

 ![CleanArchitectureManifest](https://raw.githubusercontent.com/ImangazalievM/CleanArchitectureManifest/master/images/CleanArchitectureManifest.png)